-From receipt of a completed application form and relevant supporting documents, the PSPA will endeavour to make their decision within 15 to 20 working days.
+From receipt of a completed application form and relevant supporting documents, the PSPA will endeavour to make their decision within 1-2 months.
+However, some cases may require further medical evidence which will extend the overall timescale to 2-3 months.